evolvingstuff/vdw2/content/posts/vitamindwiki-mega-search-interim-version.md

 │   inner_content: `((Myopia may be related to low vitamin D|Myopia)) (17+)`
 │   depth: `1`
 │   children:
-│   ├── LocalLinkNode
+│   ├── AliasedLocalLinkNode
 │   │   full_match: `((Myopia may be related to low vitamin D|Myopia))`
 │   │   inner_content: `Myopia may be related to low vitamin D|Myopia`
-│   │   page: `Myopia may be related to low vitamin D|Myopia` │   │   children:
+│   │   page: `Myopia may be related to low vitamin D` │   │   children:
 │   │   ├── TextNode
 │   │   │   full_match: `Myopia may be related to low vitamin D|Myopia`